 - Recombinant Factor C assay (animal-free, FDA-approved)

 - USP 85: Bacterial Endotoxin Test: gel-clot techniques and photometric techniques are described.

 - USP 161: Transfusion and Infusion Assemblies – outlines limits, provides definitions and references test methods required.

 - AAMI ST 72:2011: Bacterial endotoxins – Test methods, routine monitoring and alternatives to batch testing.

 When to use Endotoxin Testing

 Endotoxin testing is used during medical device manufacturing, pharmaceutical manufacturing, packaging manufacturing and raw materials production.
 US and European regulations state that to test medical devices for endotoxin, it will have to be extracted/rinsed from the surface of the device.
 The effects of endotoxin relate to the amount of endotoxin within the product dose, which varies from product to product.
 Endotoxin limits are therefore used to outline the dosage threshold for humans.
-Although wound dressings are classified as medical devices, no endotoxin limit currently applies to dressings as they are not implanted and are considered topicals.
-However, this is currently under review.

 If you would like to know more about Perfectus Biomed’s Endotoxin Testing services, please get in touch.